Bombe-19/Mealworm/README.md

 new_data['date'] = pd.to_datetime(new_data['date'])
 new_data = new_data.sort_values('date')
 ```
+> Replace the values in the new_data for predicting existing mealworm length

 2. **Preprocess** and engineer features
 4. **Predict** the length using the trained model
 ```